 How Not To Be A Remnant Of God

 Philippians 2 says to work out your own salvation with fear and trembling.
-We’re not told to work for our salvation.
+We cannot work for our salvation.
 Salvation comes through none other than Jesus.
 He was the ultimate sacrifice.
-The work has already been done.

 So, I went around the block, but we’re back to talking about the remnant.
 What is a remnant?
 In the carpet store, a remnant is a piece of carpet that is leftover which usually isn’t worth much.